apache/spark/docs/apache-airflow-providers-openfaas/index.rst

     :caption: Resources

     PyPI Repository <https://pypi.org/project/apache-airflow-providers-openfaas/>
+    Installing from sources <installing-providers-from-sources>

 ..
-THE REMINDER OF THE FILE IS AUTOMATICALLY GENERATED.
+THE REMAINDER OF THE FILE IS AUTOMATICALLY GENERATED.
 IT WILL BE OVERWRITTEN AT RELEASE TIME!

 .. toctree::